 (preregistration: doi.org/10.3897/rio.2.e8860).

 Study 1 showed that effect sizes are a potentially valuable tool to detect data fabrication, which we exploratively replicate in Study 2.
 This was not preregistered because we had not yet determined results of Study 1 before designing Study 2.
 Based on the genuine- and fabricated data sets, we computed effect sizes for the Stroop effect based on the effect computation from the Many Labs 3 scripts (https://osf.io/qs8tp/).
-Using a t-test of the difference between the congruent and incongruent conditions (H0 : μ = 0) we computed the t-value and its constituent effect size as a correlation using (Hartgerink et al., 2017)
+Using a t-test of the difference between the congruent and incongruent conditions (H0 : μ = 0) across genuine/fabricated participants, we computed the t-value and its constituent effect size as a correlation using (Hartgerink et al., 2017)

 􏰄F×df1 +1 df2